Imagine an ideal day creating content…

 …if you’re using a reactive content strategy, you must publish it as fast as possible.

 Do not hesitate.
-Act.
+Act immediately.

 The great thing about using reactive content is that your proactive posts and articles can be moved back in your calendar, effectively bulking up your content bank.